Flora, Mississippi: Geography

+Flora is in western Madison County.
+U.S. Route 49 passes through the west side of the town, leading north 23 mi to Yazoo City and southeast 20 mi to Jackson.
+Mississippi Highway 22 passes through the center of Flora, leading east 18 mi to Canton, the Madison county seat, and southwest 25 mi to Edwards.

+According to the U.S. Census Bureau, Flora has a total area of 3.3 sqmi, of which 0.04 sqmi, or 1.17%, are water.
+The east side of Flora is drained by Town Creek, while the west side is drained by unnamed tributaries of Bogue Chitto Creek.
+All of the streams eventually flow northwest to the Big Black River, a tributary of the Mississippi.

 Just outside the Flora city limits lies a forest collection of petrified wood, the Mississippi Petrified Forest.
 It is said to be the only such forest east of the Mississippi River.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 1,647 people, 652 households, and 503 families residing in the town.
+As of the 2020 United States census, there were 1,647 people, 652 households, and 503 families residing in the town.